darkinowls/translator/README.md

 This is my own created language created on python

-Check documentation (doc file) for details
+Check documentation (docx file) for details